 TireTek’s contribution into the tire pressure gauge world is a remarkable one, offering a very simple but reliable solution to pressure readings.
 Unlike the AstroAI, it’s a fairly basic pressure gauge with no other components (i.e. inflation gun).
 However, like the AstroAI, it gets the job done dependably.

-We distinguish it as simple, reliable and effective.
+We pick it out as simple, lightweight, reliable, and effective.

 If you’re only in the market for a pressure gauge, the TireTek is a solid choice.
 Perhaps expectably, it is very affordable due to the simplicity of the product.
 It falls short in a couple of minor areas, such as only being certified as Grade B accuracy (within 2%), but this is precise enough to not be a major drawback.
 In addition, it is an analog meter, which might make reading exact psi a bit more tricky than with a digital alternative.